 See the most famous sites in the city from the Eiffel Tower to the Louvre to the Catacombs.
 Feel like a local and stop in at a sidewalk cafe for coffee or a classic French meal.
 End the day by climbing the many stairs at the Arc de Triomphe for a stunning sunset view of the city.
 Book a day stay at one of our partner hotels in the city of light.
 Stay in the heart of Paris at the Louvre Richelieu or in the fifteenth arrondissement at Hotel Eden.

 Lyon is special in that it’s a French city with a very young population due to being home to several universities.
 This fact makes it a very cool, hip city with lots of things to do and see.
 It’s perfect for the solo adventurer because it’s still one of the largest French cities (ranked at number three) but is much smaller than Paris.
 All the while, it maintains the coolness of some of the artsy districts of Paris.
-Lyon is views galore with staircases leading to tree top parks, sky high cathedrals and more.
+Lyon’s views galore with staircases leading to treetop parks, sky-high cathedrals and more.
 Much like Paris, Lyon is divided into arrondissements and is separated by a river (the Rhone).
 Spend a day wandering the Old Town or hit up boutiques and coffee shops in the hipster Croix Rousse area.

 Known for its annual film festival, Cannes is admired as one of the classiest and prettiest cities on the French Riviera.
 While booking a day stay at our partner hotel, Hotel Splendid, you can explore the beaches of the city or get starstruck and visit the Cannes Film Festival location at the Palais des Festivals et des Congrès de Cannes.

-While Porquerolles may actually be an island off the coast of Hyères, France, it’s relaxing and untouched beaches will make it your favorite spot.
+Porquerolles is an island off the coast of Hyères, France.
+Its relaxing and untouched beaches will make it your favorite spot.
 Take a short boat ride from Tour Fondue (the tip of the peninsula on the mainland) to reach this tropical paradise.
 Rent a bike and ride around the small island, stop in at one of the gelato shops for a quick treat.
 Here, you can see many of the overlooks and admire the well-preserved beauty found in the nature of the island.
 Next, bike over to Plage Notre Dame for a seemingly private beach.
 You can visit this spot following a day stay at our Cannes partner hotel, Hotel Splendid.

 Which French city are you most excited to plan a solo trip to?
 Let us know in the comment section down below.
 For more information on any of our partner hotels, visit our homepage.
 And for additional daycation ideas in France, click here.